Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

-{\bf Statistical and Computational Phase Transition in Tensor Block Model.} The first experiment investigates the phase transition of high-order clustering with respect to SNR.
-We perform the proposed polynomial-time HLloyd algorithm with HSC initialization in both matrix and order-3 tensor block models.
+{\bf Statistical and Computational Phase Transition.} The first experiment investigates the phase transition of high-order clustering with respect to SNR.
+We perform the proposed polynomial-time HLloyd algorithm with HSC initialization on both matrix and order-3 tensor block models.
 We set $r=5$, $p\in\{200,400\}$ for the matrix case, and $p\in\{80,100\}$ for the order-3 tensor case.
-We assess the SNR phases by plotting CER as a function of the signal strength, $\Delta^2_{\min}=\cO(p^{\gamma})$, where $\gamma$ varies over an interval.
+We assess the SNR phases by plotting CER as a function of the signal strength $\gamma$ for which $\Delta^2_{\min}=\cO(p^{\gamma})$.
 The performance of our estimator is compared to MLE \eqref{eq:MLE}, i.e., the global optimum.
-Since MLE is NP-hard to compute, we approximate the global optimum using oracle initialization refined by high-order Lloyd and call the estimate the ``orcale estimate''.
+Since MLE is NP-hard to compute, we approximate the global optimum using oracle initialization refined by high-order Lloyd and call the estimate the ``oracle estimate''.
 The oracle initialization is specified as the perturbed ground truth contaminated by 20\% random labeling.

 Figure~\ref{fig: phase transition} shows the SNR phases in the clustering problem for matrices and for order-3 tensors.
 We find that, in the matrix case, our method and oracle estimates undergo similar SNR phase transitions.
 A flat, high clustering error is observed for both estimates when $\gamma < -1$, and the error immediately decreases as $\gamma > -1$.
 Note that our theory in Section~\ref{sec:HSC-theory} has implied an optimal SNR $\cO(p^{-1})$ for order-2 cases, and this critical ratio is indeed achieved by the proposed algorithm.
 In contrast to the matrix case, the order-3 tensor clustering reveals a striking gap between HLloyd and oracle estimates.
 In particular, the phase transition occurs around $\gamma = -2$ for oracle estimates, whereas $\gamma = -1.5$ for HLloyd estimates.
-This gap reflects the statistical-computational gap $p^{-(d-1)}\ll \text{SNR}\ll p^{-d/2}$ for clustering in tensor block model with order $d\geq 3$ and in Section \ref{sec:comp-limits}, we give rigorous evidence for it based on the hardness conjecture of HPC detection.
+This gap reflects the statistical-computational gap $p^{-(d-1)}\ll \text{SNR}\ll p^{-d/2}$ for clustering in tensor block model when $d\geq 3$, which corroborates our theoretical results in Section \ref{sec:comp-limits}.